 Criminal Law Reform Division

-The website of the Hague Conference on Private International Law contains details of international conventions on various matters, including the 1980 Convention on Civil Aspects of International Child Abduction, the 2005 Choice of Court Convention and a draft Convention on Maintenance Obligations, all of which can be accessed on their website.
+The website of the Hague Conference on Private International Law contains details of international conventions on various matters.
+These matters include the 1980 Convention on Civil Aspects of International Child Abduction, the 2005 Choice of Court Convention and the Convention on Maintenance Obligations, all of which can be accessed on their website.